-In this paper, we give an affirmative answer to the above question for a class of episodic Markov games in the offline setting, where both players are controlled by a central learner.
+In this paper, we give an affirmative answer to the above question for a class of episodic Markov games in the offline setting\footnote{Here we follow the same terminology ``offline setting'' as in \citet{xie2020learning}, which is also called ``self-play'' in \citet{bai2020provable,bai2020near}}, where both players are controlled by a central learner.
 The goal of the central learner is to find an approximate Nash Equilibrium (NE) of the game, with the approximation error measured by a notion of duality gap.
-In particular, we consider Markov games with a linear mixture structure, where the transition probability kernel is a linear mixture model that is inspired by the linear mixture MDPs studied in \citet{modi2019sample,jia2020model,ayoub2020model,zhou2020provably}.
+In particular, we consider Markov games with a linear mixture structure, where the transition probability kernel is a linear mixture model that is inspired by the linear mixture MDPs studied in \citep{modi2019sample,jia2020model,ayoub2020model,zhou2020provably}.
 We propose the first nearly minimax optimal algorithm based on the principle of ``Optimism-in-Face-of-Uncertainty'' without assuming the access to the generative model or well-explored behavior policy.
 We summarize the contributions of our work as follows:

-\begin{itemize}[leftmargin = *] \item We propose a $\algname$ algorithm for general Markov games (i.e., simultaneous-move game) that can provably achieve an $\tilde{O}(dH\sqrt{T})$ upper bound on the regret, where $d$ is the dimension of linear mixture structure, $H$ is the length of the game, and $T$ the total number of steps in the Markov game. \item We specialize our algorithm to turn-based games, where the max and min players take turns to play the game.
-In this case, our algorithm also achieves $\tilde{O}(dH\sqrt{T})$ regret for offline turn-based games. \item To access the optimality of our algorithm $\algname$, we also prove a regret lower bound $\Omega( dH\sqrt{T})$.
+\begin{itemize} \item We propose a $\algname$ algorithm for general Markov games (i.e., simultaneous-move game) that can provably achieve an $\tilde{O}(dH\sqrt{T})$ upper bound on the regret, where $d$ is the dimension of linear mixture structure, $H$ is the length of the game, and $T$ the total number of steps in the Markov game.
+Our algorithm can be specialized to turn-based games and also achieves $\tilde{O}(dH\sqrt{T})$ regret. \item To access the optimality of our algorithm $\algname$, we prove an $\Omega( dH\sqrt{T})$ regret lower bound .
 Our upper bound matches the lower bound up to logarithmic factors, which suggests the optimality of our algorithm.
 While our lower bound is proved for Markov games with linear mixture structure, we argue that it is also a valid lower bound for Markov games with linear structure \citep{xie2020learning}. \end{itemize}